(for previous blog posts on digital inclusion please scroll down to the foot of this page)

 “The users in our project are the Web users with a disability, like visually or hearing impaired people.
 The needs for these users are to access the information online on the Internet just as everyone else.
 The impact of this project on the users with disabilities is to give them the same access to information as users without a disability.
 In addition, if we succeed making web accessibility the norm rather than the exception, this will benefit not only the disability community but the entire population.”
 (Dardailler, D 1997Telematics Applications Programme TIDE Proposal.
 Web Accessibility Initiative (WAI) http://www.w3.org

-All of this early ambition seems to have since got lost
+Much of this early ambition appears to have since become lost

-It will soon be two decades since the internet was made available to all in the public domain and digital divides, both in terms of access and use, affect an estimated 17 million people in the UK.
+It will soon be two decades since the internet was made available to all in the public domain.
+Digital divides, both in terms of access and use, current;y affect an estimated 17 million people in the UK while the number of people with a personal broadband connection world wide shows a variety of rates of connectivity.

 Digital Nation Infographic from the Tinder Foundation http://www.digitalbydefaultnews.co.uk/2013/11/06/infographic-depicts-uks-digital-divide/